Mateusz01K/TransportManagement/README.md

 User=root;<br/>
 Password=Root123!#;<br/>

-If you wanna send emails, you have to configure file "appsettings.json"
+If you wanna send emails, you have to configure the file "appsettings.json"